-Other than that, the monitor is quite bright and can easily go over the specified 350 nits, the panel handles contrast very well and there is no jarring backlight bleed.
-Overall, the MG278Q boasts a high-quality TN panel which definitely shouldn’t be bundled together with some cheaper alternatives that have come to define this technology for most people.
+Other than that, the monitor is quite bright and can easily go over the specified 350 nits.
+The panel handles contrast very well, and there is no jarring backlight bleed.
+Overall, the MG278Q boasts a high-quality TN panel, which definitely shouldn’t be bundled together with some cheaper alternatives that have come to define this technology for most people.

 Most importantly, there is Nvidia’s close involvement in the manufacturing process, which is both a good and a bad thing.
-On one hand, it ensures a higher quality standard, but on the other, it inflates the prices of G-Sync monitors since the OEMs have to pay licensing fees and buy scaler modules directly from Nvidia.
+On the one hand, it ensures a higher quality standard, but on the other, it inflates the prices of G-Sync monitors since the OEMs have to pay licensing fees and buy scaler modules directly from Nvidia.

 Like many monitors in this price range, the MG278Q comes with a set of stereo speakers, each with an RMS of 2W.
-Granted, this is nothing spectacular, and the speakers are there more as a convenient side feature.
+Granted, this is nothing spectacular, and the speakers are present more as a convenient side feature.